Pirates of the Caribbean (video game): Plot

 After a fierce storm, Captain Nathaniel Hawk arrives on the island of Oxbay.
 His first mate Malcolm Hatcher is retiring, and so Hawk must hire a new first mate and crew.
 As he leaves Oxbay, a French armada attacks the colony and captures it.
 Hawk manages to slip away and warn the English governor on Redmond Island, Robert Christopher Silehard, that Oxbay was attacked.
 The governor sends Hawk on a series of quests to aid him in the war against France: Nathaniel is sent to investigate the condition in Oxbay; prevent a supply ship from reaching Oxbay; unload English troops in the jungles of Oxbay and rescue the English spy from the clutches of the French.

 While preparing for his next quest - annexing Oxbay, Nathaniel meets his old friends: Danielle Greene and Ralph Fawn.
 However, Ralph is killed when the soldiers arrive to arrest Danielle and Nathaniel himself is captured and imprisoned.
 While in prison he gets to know an old ex-cannoneer Edgar Attwood who was fired for drinking too much rum.
 He can be later hired by the player into his crew.

-Some time later governor Silehard arrives and tells Nathaniel that a big mistake has occurred.
+Some time later, governor Silehard arrives and tells Nathaniel that a big mistake has occurred.
 He sends Nathaniel Hawk on another series of quests until Nathaniel meets an old inventor who aids him in finding a treasure that could defeat the ghost ship called the Black Pearl.

-There are also a large number of side quests.
-For instance, in one such side mission Hawk is enlisted to help a Dutch colonist find several kidnapped children.

-The Black Pearl

-The Black Pearl is in this game but it is unknown if Barbossa is the captain (although Barbossa is set as the ship's default captain in the game codes).
-It cannot be destroyed.
-At night you see the Black Pearl's crew as skeletons.
-It can only be seen during the middle of the game and the end of the game—however, some people have reported seeing it at random points in the game.

-The ship can be found randomly around the world, normally mostly near towns.
-There will also be warnings in town if the Black Pearl is sighted nearby.

 In the final end game mission, Captain Hawk is confronted by the Black Pearl.
 Only during this fight can the Black Pearl be damaged.
 When the fight ends, the game is complete.

+The game also contains a large number of side plots within side quests.
+For example, one side mission involves Hawk being enlisted to help a Dutch colonist find several kidnapped children.

+Development

+The game was originally developed under the name Sea Dogs II, and is an indirect sequel to Sea Dogs, which was released in 2000.
+In Akella's native Russia, the game is still referred to as Corsairs II: The Pirates of the Caribbean (Корсары II: Пираты Карибского моря), with Corsairs (Корсары) being the Russian title for Sea Dogs.
+It has since been reissued in Russia as simply Pirates of the Caribbean (Пираты Карибского моря).
+Apart from the pirate theme, the setting, and the presence of the Black Pearl, the game otherwise has few connections to the Pirates of the Caribbean: The Curse of the Black Pearl film, which was released around the same time as the game.
+Actress Keira Knightley, who played Elizabeth Swann in the film series, voiced the narrator (two cutscenes at the beginning and end) in the game.
+The game used Akella's proprietary Storm2 engine.

 Reception

 Pirates of the Caribbean received "mixed or average reviews" on both platforms according to video game review aggregator Metacritic.
-The Armchair Empire gave a game 7.7 out of 10 praising its visuals and gameplay but cautions about slow naval battles.

-Game Boy Advance version

-Mobile phone version
+Additional versions

 The mobile phone version was developed by Flying Tiger Development and published through Walt Disney Internet Group on July 25, 2003, in the United States.